HOW TO USE

 Step-by-Step Guides

 Medication abortion pills are safe and effective.
 They work 94-99% of the time.
+These same medications are used to treat a miscarriage.

 For more information on the side effects of abortion pills, please see our FAQ.